DrewNaylor/Retiled/docs/readmes/readme-v0.1-DP1.txt

 End boilerplate on the Apache License, Version 2.0.

-Retiled Start is a Windows Phone 8.x-like Start screen UI for the Retiled project.
+RetiledStart is a Windows Phone 8.x-like Start screen UI for the Retiled project.
-Retiled Search is a Windows Phone 8.0-like Search app for the Retiled project.
+RetiledSearch is a Windows Phone 8.0-like Search app for the Retiled project.

 Windows Phone and all other related copyrights and trademarks are property of Microsoft Corporation.
 All rights reserved.
 Retiled is not associated with Microsoft in any way, and Microsoft does not endorse Retiled.